Looking for bridal shower ideas but have no idea where to start? You've come to the right place.

 An afternoon tea is certainly not going to provide any scandalous stories, but is a pretty good option for foodie friends.
 If you’re looking to keep costs down you could assign all your hens a job when it comes to the spread – get someone on sandwiches, someone on scones, someone else on cakes etc – and host it at home.

-For a something a little flashier booking into a nice hotel to allow for some pampering, and don’t forget to add the prosecco option.
+For a something a little flashier booking into a nice hotel to allow for some pampering, and don’t forget to add the Prosecco option.

-5. Unwind (Without Wine) at a Spa Day
+5. Unwind at a Spa Day

 6. Cocktail Making for a Crowd

-If there’s budget you can get someone to come to your party place and mix up drinks for you, or you could head to a bar or hotel for a masterclass in mixology.
+If there’s budget, you can get someone to come to your party place and mix up drinks for you, or you could head to a bar or hotel for a masterclass in mixology.

-7. The Perfect Picnic for Pals
+7. The Perfect Picnic

-If your bridal shower planning is for a summer celebration then a big picnic could be perfect.
+If your bridal shower planning is for a summer celebration, then a big picnic could be perfect.
 They offer up the opportunity for everyone to contribute in a small way for big impact.

-8. Dance Class for Bad Asses
+8. Dance Class Divas

-9. Wine Tasting for a Wild Crowd
+9. Wine Tasting

-10. A Music Festival for the Mob
+10. A Music Festival

 Festivals aren’t everyone’s cup of tea, but people who love them really love them.
 A festival theme could be a few beers, a good playlist and some floral headbands round your back garden, or it could be a full weekend away with all your best friends indulging in good music, street food and very little sleep at one of the many of the summer’s offerings.